Emmanuel Rivera Player Props: Diamondbacks vs. Twins

-The Arizona Diamondbacks, including Emmanuel Rivera (batting .250 in his past 10 games, with a double, a home run, four walks and two RBI), take on starting pitcher Kenta Maeda and the Minnesota Twins at Target Field, Saturday at 7:10 PM ET.
+Emmanuel Rivera -- batting .267 with a double, a home run, four walks and two RBI in his past 10 games -- will be in action for the Arizona Diamondbacks versus the Minnesota Twins, with Dallas Keuchel on the mound, on August 6 at 2:10 PM ET.

-He had a hitless performance in his last game (0-for-2) against the Twins.
+In his last game he had a hitless performance (0-for-1) against the Twins.

 Emmanuel Rivera Game Info & Props vs. the Twins